L-LightingX/advancedshieldbelts-for-1.6/README.md

 See the [Workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=1417354001) for more details.

+I updated the mod to 1.6 and did few changes the mod no longer uses assemblies because you can enable ranged field fire by adding "<li Class="CompProperties_Shield"><blocksRangedWeapons>false</blocksRangedWeapons></li>" in <comps>

+belts no longer count for nudity to match the vanilla belts

+belts no longer degrade to match vanilla belts
 ## For modders:
 I recommend using [D9 Framework](https://github.com/dninemfive/d9framework) to guarantee mod compatibility and regular support.
 More info [here](https://github.com/dninemfive/d9framework/wiki/Miscellaneous#rangedshieldbelt).

 If you really want to use this DLL in your own mod (i.e. if you're allergic to external dependencies), follow these guidelines:
 - Include the LICENSE file next to the .DLL in the Assemblies folder

 - Give me credit, with a link to this page and the above Steam page, in your post.